MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/feedback-items.md

 keywords: feedback, engagements, work items, bugs, feature requests, Collaborate permissions, Microsoft Connect, SysDev Bug, Dev Center bugs
 ---

-# Working with Feedback work items
+# Working with Feedback Work Items

+The Feedback Hub is a common mechanism for submitting bugs, issue and suggestions to Microsoft.
+For organiations that are collaborating with Microsoft, MS Collaborate provides additional functionality that enables organizations and users to collaborate on feedback work items.

-Feedback work items can be bugs, feature requests, or any other form appropriate for an engagement.
-Each engagement can have its own customize form.
-The engagement also defines which organizations are going to see the feedback item.
+Feedback work items are typically bugs and feature requests, but can be any data that can be shared in a form.
+Each engagement can define its own custom forms and the data is synced to internal Microsoft team engineering systems (such as VSTS).

-Engagements can be:

-- Two-party, between one Microsoft group and one partner.
-In this case, the two parties are the only ones who can see and edit a bug in this engagement.

-- Multiple party, several groups and partners can collaborate on the same work item.
-In this scenario, an engagement might have two Microsoft organizations (Windows and Visual Studio) and three partners (an OEM, an IHV and an ODM).
-When a bug is created in this engagement, all five organizations get to see and edit the same bug.
+In addition to using the MS Collaborate portal, some organizations choose to integrate the MS Collaborate system into their own internal engineering system behind their firewall.
+This type of integration is available to co-engineering partners.

+In the MS Collaborate portal, each feedback work item is associated with a single engagement.
+Engagements can be between a Microsoft organization and one other organization (a single organization) or the engagement can be between multiple organizations (multi-party engagements) - for example, a Microsoft organization pluz an OEM, an ODM, and an IHV partner working on a specific device.
+For more information on engagements, see [Programs and Engagements](intro-to-mscollaborate.md/#programs-and-engagements).

+- In **single-party engagements**, only the specific Microsoft organization and the second named organization can see the feedback work item(s) associated with the engagement.
+No other organizations or users not associated with the engagement can see the work item.
+The Microsoft organization can create and assign a bug to the organization in the engagement.
+Both organization users can collaborate on all work items in the engagement.

+- In **multi-party engagements**, all organizations named in the engagement can see and edit the same shared work item(s).
+No other organizations or users not associated with the engagement can see the work item.

+- In **any organization engagements**, users are added as individuals and not as organizations.
+This engagement style is typically for incoming feedback only.
+Users can submit feedback and can only see and edit the feedback they submitted.

+- In **social media style engagements**, all users in the engagement can see all the work items, but users can only upvote (+1) and comment on the work item.
+Comments can be public or private.

+## Assigning Feedback Work Items

 ### The Universal Partner ID